platformio/platformio-docs/plus/debug-tools/digilent-hs1.rst

     * - :ref:`framework_wd-riscv-sdk`
       - The WD Firmware package contains firmware applications and Processor Support Package (PSP) for various cores, alongside demos which support all features

+    * - :ref:`framework_zephyr`
+      - The Zephyr Project is a scalable real-time operating system (RTOS) supporting multiple hardware architectures, optimized for resource constrained devices, and built with safety and security in mind

 Boards
 ------